 My upcoming ebook will be a great chance for people to put Flowing Zen to the test.
 Does it work?
 Well, if you follow my instructions, you’ll find out!

 Drop me a comment below if you have questions.
 And if you’re interested in my upcoming book, then make sure to get on my mailing list.
 You’ll get a bunch of free stuff in the process too.
 Sign up here.Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.